Paul Simon Said His Collaboration With George Harrison on ‘Saturday Night Live’ Was ‘Effortless’

 In 1976, Lorne Michaels offered The Beatles $3,000 to reunite on his show, Saturday Night Live.
 Seven months later, George Harrison signed on as the musical guest while Paul Simon had hosting duties.
 That show had two great moments.

-In one skit, George confronted Michaels about the pay.
+In one skit, Harrison confronted Michaels about the pay.
 Then, George and Simon performed together in one of the most famous performances on SNL.
 Simon enjoyed performing with the ex-Beatle.
 He said it was an “effortless” collaboration.

 Paul Simon said performing with George Harrison was ‘effortless’